-- 12 Last day to register for Minimester through BearWeb. - 13-Class sessions begin for Minimester - 14-Students that withdraw from the University for the Minimester session after this date will receive a notation of W (Withdrawal) on their transcript in all classes (through May 23). - 14-Classes dropped after this date for the Minimester session will be recorded as a W (Withdrawal) on the transcript (through May 23). - 14-Last day to drop a class without advisor approval. - 22-Last day on which a student may drop a class for the Minimester session. - 22-Last day on which a student may withdraw from the University for the Minimester session. - 25-Memorial Day Holiday - 29-End of Minimester; final examinations for Minimester
+6-Last day to register or add courses for the Full Summer Session.

+- 8-Students that withdraw from the University for the Full Summer Session after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 18) - -Classes dropped after this day for the Full Summer Session will be recorded as a W (Withdrawal) on the transcript (through July 18). - 8-Last day to drop a class without advisor approval.

+- 4-Independence Day Holiday - 18-Last day on which a student may drop a class for the Full Summer Session. - 18-Last day on which a student may withdraw from the University for the Full Summer Session.